artecs-group/RVfpga-sim-addons/Computer_Organization_25-26/Lab0/README.md

 > - Highlighted datapaths: occupied pipeline stages are emphasized with colored rectangles.
 > - Instruction display: the current instruction is shown inside each highlighted rectangle.

-To do this you can open a file explorer, move the downloaded file to the OS home, and click on the file with the right mouse button and then “Extract Here”.
+Once you have downloaded the file, you can open a file explorer, move the downloaded file to the OS home, and click on the file with the right mouse button and then “Extract Here”.

 <img width="1120" height="714" alt="image" src="https://github.com/user-attachments/assets/965a2a25-f6ff-4620-a84e-754d43403a29" />